tudo-astroparticlephysics/Cor-PlusPlus/README.md

 - - -
 ## Contact
 If any issuse or problems arise fill an github issue.
-Otherwise you can contact the authoer email written in the [CORSIKA](https://www.ikp.kit.edu/corsika/) manual.
+Otherwise you can contact the author ([Dominik Baack](http://app.tu-dortmund.de/cms/de/Lehrstuhl-E5b/mitarbeiter/wiss/Baack-Dominik.html)) with the email adress written in the [CORSIKA](https://www.ikp.kit.edu/corsika/) manual.

 ## Acknowledgment